Kerry Carpenter Player Props: Tigers vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff ranks first in MLB with a collective 9.6 strikeouts per nine innings.
+- The 9.5 strikeouts per nine innings put together by the Twins pitching staff ranks first in the league.

-- The Twins have a 3.61 team ERA that ranks third across all MLB pitching staffs.
+- The Twins have a 3.56 team ERA that ranks third among all league pitching staffs.

-- Twins pitchers combine to give up the fifth-fewest home runs in baseball (70 total, one per game).
+- Twins pitchers combine to surrender the second-fewest home runs in baseball (70 total, one per game).

-- De Leon will take the mound to start for the Twins, his first of the season.
+- Varland makes the start for the Twins, his 10th of the season.
+He is 3-2 with a 4.70 ERA and 50 strikeouts in 51 2/3 innings pitched.

-- The 30-year-old right-hander came out of the bullpen in his last outing this season, one of 10 appearances so far.
+- His last appearance came on Sunday against the Toronto Blue Jays, when the righty tossed 4 2/3 innings, surrendering four earned runs while giving up six hits.

-- In his 10 appearances this season, opposing hitters have a collective batting average of .255 against him.
-He has a 3.86 ERA and averages 9.6 strikeouts per nine innings.
+- In nine games this season, the 25-year-old has a 4.70 ERA and 8.7 strikeouts per nine innings, while giving up a batting average of .254 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.